productdana/sgbouncewizard/README.md

 > Cypress is a next generation front end testing tool built for the modern web.

-Cypress mimics user actions in a browser to perform tests such as succesfully loging in, creating bounce rules, and deleting bounce rules.
+Cypress mimics user actions in a browser to perform tests such as successfully logging in, creating bounce rules, and deleting bounce rules.

 #### Using Json-Server